searxng/searxng/docs/admin/searx.favicons.rst

 - ``yandex``

-With the above setting favicons are displayed, the user has the option to deactivate this feature in his settings.
+With the above setting favicons are displayed, the user has the option to deactivate this feature in their settings.
 If the user is to have the option of selecting from several *resolvers*, a further setting is required / but this setting will be discussed :ref:`later <register resolvers>` in this article, first we have to setup the favicons cache.